 And they didn’t stop.
 By January 10, severe rains moved in that drenched the San Diego area.
 More rain fell between January 14 and 18, causing river flooding that washed away bridges and railroads.
 By January 27, dams overflowed, taking homes, roads, and everything else in their path, with them.
 Then the Lower Otay Dam broke, causing a massive flood that claimed roughly 20 lives.

 Despite epic destruction, Hatfield considered the deluge of water a success.
 The City Council, however, was furious.
 Flood damages had risen to about $3.5 million and they were refusing to pay Hatfield.
 Unfortunately, since Hatfield never signed a contract, there was little that anyone could do.
 Hatfield fought to collect his money in an ordeal that lasted until 1938, with two courts deciding that the rains were an act of God.
 Hatfield nor the City ever received a penny in the matter.

 Was Hatfield on to something?
 Did he have the secret formula to make it rain?
-The general consensus is that no, there is no possible way that Hatfield could have conjured rain with his vats of unknown chemicals, no matter what his most fervent followers believed.
-Even during his time, meteorologists noticed that Hatfield tended to only show up when trains were already in the forecast.
-Hatfield himself claimed that made it rain more than 500 times, which leads most experts to believe that the man was a fraud — a fraud that just so happened to be really good at forecasting the weather.
+The general consensus is no, there is no possible way that Hatfield could have made it rain with his vats of unknown chemicals, no matter what his most fervent followers believed.
+Even during his time, meteorologists noticed that Hatfield tended to only show up when rains were already in the forecast.
+Hatfield himself claimed that he made it rain more than 500 times, which leads most experts to believe that the man was a fraud—one who just so happened to be really good at forecasting the weather.